-- The Council of Europe: Action Against Economic Crime and Corruption
+- Council of Europe: Economic Crime and Cooperation Division

 The Council of Europe is an international organization dedicated to promoting democracy, human rights, and the rule of law.
-This gateway page provides access to treaties and other international legal standards drafted by the Council to fight corruption, as well as technical papers, and other publications.
-For information about ongoing anti-corruption initiatives, visit the website of GRECO, the Council’s working group of states against corruption.
+This page includes links to treaties and other international legal standards drafted by the Council to fight corruption as well as technical papers and other publications.
+For information about ongoing anti-corruption initiatives, visit the website of GRECO, the Council’s Group of States Against Corruption.

-The OECD provides a forum for its 34 members states to share data and develop solutions to common problems, including corruption.
-This gateway page provides access to the following:
+The OECD provides a forum for its 38 members states to share data and develop solutions to common problems, including corruption.
+Provides includes links to the following:

 - Organization of American States (OAS): Actions Against Corruption